-Vizuālā diagnostika Ltd. ensures magnetic resonance imaging (MRI) examinations by using Siemens and GE Healthcare devices, that offer precise diagnostic examinations that enable the patients to receive especially high-resolution images of high quality.
+Vizuālā diagnostika Ltd. ensures magnetic resonance imaging (MRI) examinations by using Siemens, Canon Medical Systems and GE Healthcare devices, that offer precise diagnostic examinations that enable the patients to receive especially high-resolution images of high quality.

 MRI is one of the most precise diagnostic methods, which uses magnetic field and radio frequency wave impulses.
 MRI not only allows the diagnostics of the central nervous system of the patient, their brain and spinal cord, bone and joint systems, soft tissue and intrauterine foetus of a pregnant woman*, but also the visualisation of joint tendons, tissue of the cartilage, menisci, and to obtain finely detailed and precise information, which is impossible by using other methods.